nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_release_notes.md

 - **Measurements** - Birth Weight changed to Required
 - **Newborn Hearing** - updated following INTEROPen curation: Observation profiles for AABR and AOAE hearing test outcomes added
 - **Medication** - Course status, Dose directions description, Dose Direction Duration and Additional instruction changed to Optional
-- **Professional Contacts** - Event data item mapping clarified to detail team or care professional association requirements
+- **Professional Contacts** - Event data item mapping clarified to detail team or care professional association requirements.
+Following INTEROPen curation, the event has been redesigned as follows:
+	- 'Specialty' data item removed
+	- [CodeSystem DCH-ProfessionalType-1](https://fhir.nhs.uk/STU3/CodeSystem/DCH-ProfessionalType-1) updated to use new codes
+	- **CareConnect-DCH-Team-Organization-1** profile removed and replaced with [DCH-CareTeam-1](https://fhir.nhs.uk/STU3/StructureDefinition/DCH-CareTeam-1)
 - **Referral** - Specialty Referred From changed to Source Of Referral

 The **DCH-DSTU2-STU3-Map** provided in the [About](support_about.html) section has been updated to reflect these changes.